SourLemonJuice/ipapi-agent/docs/api-reference.md

 |--|--|--|--|
 |cache|Force control whether the server uses its cache|`cache=false`|`true` or `false`|

-> Note: Requesting a loopback, private, unspecified(0.0.0.0/::), or any non-global unicast address will return an error(status `failure`).
+> Note: Requesting a loopback, private, unspecified(0.0.0.0/::), or any non-global unicast address will return an error(status `failure`).\
+> Also, if you are querying a reserved domain, it will also return an error.

 ## GET `/query`